-- AL 2.1 Demonstrate ability to complete a variety of tasks, activities, projects and experiences - AL 2.2 Demonstrate ability to set goals and develop and follow through on plans - AL 2.3 Demonstrate ability to maintain focus on a task, question, set of directions or interactions, despite distractions and interruptions - AL 2.4 Accept environmental conditions and maintain task orientation in a constructive active environment - AL 2.5 Demonstrate the skills necessary for participating in a group or independently - AL 2.6 Follow through on redirection and feedback on performance
+- AL 2.1 Show persistence in ability to complete a variety of tasks, activities, projects and experiences - AL 2.2 Demonstrate increasing ability to set goals and develop and follow through on plans - AL 2.3 Demonstrate ability to maintain focus on a task, question, set of directions or interactions, despite distractions and interruptions - AL 2.4 Accept environmental conditions and maintain task orientation in a constructive active environment - AL 2.5 Acquire the skills necessary for participating in a group or independently - AL 2.6 Accept redirection and feedback on performance

-- Express choices, initiate, follow through and complete activities and projects. - Find, choose and participate in appropriate, constructive and enjoyable ways to occupy leisure time. - Self-monitor behaviors to adapt to changing situations. - Initiate requests for factual information, stories, games and other learning activities. - Reflect on his/her performances. - Demonstrate how to work cooperatively.
+- Express choices, initiate, follow through and complete activities and projects. - Find, choose and participate in appropriate, constructive and enjoyable ways to occupy leisure time. - Attend to cues and prompts to adapt behaviors to changing situations. - Initiate requests for factual information, stories, games and other learning activities. - Learner will begin to reflect on his/her performances. - Demonstrate how to work cooperatively.